Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ## Manual Installation
 ### Requirements
 The Batch Shipyard tool is written in Python.
-The client script is compatible with Python 2.7 or 3.4+, although 3.5+ is highly recommended.
+The client script is compatible with Python 2.7 or 3.5+ (recommended).
 You will also need to install dependent Python packages that Batch Shipyard requires.
 Installation can be performed using the [requirements.txt](../requirements.txt) file via the command `pip install --upgrade --user -r requirements.txt` (or